 Since we are focusing on organisations and their output (products, services, etc.), we start with some short introduction about how we can define an organisation, before we go deeper into the different constraints.
 When we look at an organisation, we need to keep the definition context independent, in order to have validity for any organisation.
 A context-independent definition for an organisation is:

-An organized group of people, that interact to solve activities with interdependencies, with a particular purpose.
+An organized group of people, that interact to solve activities with interdependencies, having a particular purpose*.

 Our people and the activities are the only components within our organisation (our complex adaptive system) and is the right granularity level (key in a complex system) for our organisation to be able to have a context independent definition.
 Through this we are therefore able to build our way of working, where we of course always need to fulfil the context independent organizational principles** for people and activities***, for the context we are operating in.
 As you can see, people and activities are of the right granularity level for our organisation.
 Not only for having context independence, but also because we need to focus on improving the way of working in our organisation, never ever the people within it.
 This is also in line with Dave Snowden that is stating; “You can’t change a system one person at a time.” .
 When we have problems in our way of working in the organisation, it is always the system to blame, not the people.
 To always blame the system, and fixing all the found faults as well, is in Jidoka for Toyota a very important ingredient to fully respect their people.
 A famous quote by the quality guru W. Edwards Deming is “A bad system will beat a good person every time.” and shows similar thoughts as Toyota’s.
 So, in order to be innovative, we need to have a good system, where our people can thrive.